amiraminitamu/Summer-School-Buffalo/README.md

 The tracking procedure is:

-1. use a Hungarian assignment to maximize the total absolute orbital overlap;
+1. use the Hungarian algorithm to maximize the total absolute orbital overlap;
 2. correct orbital signs so matched diagonal overlaps are positive;
 3. calculate the closest-unitary polar factor `U` of the tracked overlap;
 4. obtain the midpoint orbital derivative-coupling matrix from the matrix logarithm.